Calculating Dental Insurance Payments - Understand Insurance

 Calendar Year or Fiscal Year

 Knowing this helps you to know when a patient has neared their yearly maximum.
 A calendar year runs from January through December.
 A fiscal year runs from July through June of the following year.
 Having this right means a lot.
 Especially as you approach the end of the patient’s benefit year.
 Overestimating a patient’s insurance coverage will leave the patient with a much bigger out of pocket expense.
-It would come as an unpleasant surprise to you both.
+It would come as an unpleasant surprise to both parties.

 Other Considerations and Terminology